GX - Generator auto start/stop

 From the Main Menu select Settings > Generator start/stop:

 Detect generator at AC input: Enabling this feature will raise an alarm on the GX device, as well as trigger an alarm email from the VRM portal(1), whenever power is not detected at the AC input terminal of the Inverter/Charger while the generator is (or was) supposed to be running.
-The purpose of this function is to bring attention to a wide variety of problems; such as lack of fuel, or a mechanical or electrical fault at the generator.
+The purpose of this function is to bring attention to a wide variety of problems; such as lack of fuel, a mechanical or electrical fault at the generator or a tripped breaker.
 This functionality is not available for VE.Can connected Multi/Quattro.
 (1) requires automatic alarm monitoring on VRM to be enabled.
 Which it is by default.

 To get to Conditions from the main menu go to: Settings → Generator start and stop → Settings → Conditions

 * Battery monitor: Select how the battery will be monitored - if at all.
 The battery monitor data will be used for DC-related conditions.

 * On loss of communication: If ever there is a communication breakdown between the CCGX/Venus GX and the selected battery monitor, and/or VE.
 Bus inverter/charger; and parameters have been set which depend on this information - choose between the following actions: